 This qualification is partly assessed through multiple choice tests, partly through practical demonstrations and the completion of practical activities.
-All multiple-choice tests are externally set and marked by Trident Awards.
+All multiple choice tests are externally set and marked by Trident Awards.
 Assessments are set against the requirements detailed in the assessment criteria for each unit.
 Indicative content is provided for each unit and lists its scope.
 The following table summarises the assessment methodology for each unit.

-UNIT ASSESSMENT METHOD NUMBER OF QUESTIONS DURATION ACHIEVEMENT REQUIRED Principles Of Working As A Door Supervisor in the Private Security Knowledge: Externally set and marked MCQ exam.
-35 55 minutes 25/35 Industry (Refresher) Practical [] : Externally set, internally assessed observation of searching.
-Not Applicable Recommended duration 15 minutes 100% Application Of Physical Intervention Skills In The Private Knowledge: Externally set and marked MCQ exam.
-30 45 minutes 24/30 Security Industry (Refresher) [†] Practical [] : Externally set, internally assessed observation of each learner performing every technique with observation sheet plus Not Applicable Recommended duration 15 minutes 100% Question and Answer session to cover critical areas of PI knowledge: 2.1 Identify the risk factors involved with the use of physical intervention 2.2 Recognise the signs and symptoms associated with acute behavioural disturbance (ABD) and psychosis 2.3 State the specific risks associated with positional asphyxia 2.4 State the specific risks associated with prolonged physical interventions 3.2 Identify how to deal with physical interventions on the ground appropriately 3.5 State how to manage and monitor a person's safety during physical intervention As appropriate to ensure the candidate is fully aware of critical knowledge areas of Physical Intervention.
+UNIT ASSESSMENT METHOD NUMBER OF QUESTIONS DURATION ACHIEVEMENT REQUIRED Principles Of Working In The Private Security Knowledge: Externally set and marked MCQ exam 72 110 minutes 70% Industry Practical: Externally set, internally assessed activity based on the completion of an evidential statement/incident report.
+Not Applicable Recommended duration 15 minutes 100% Principles Of Working As A Door Supervisor Knowledge: Externally set and marked MCQ exam.
+50 75 minutes 70% In The Private Security Industry Practical [] : Externally set, internally assessed observation of searching and use of communication equipment Not Applicable Recommended duration 15 minutes 100% Application Of Conflict Management In The Knowledge: Externally set and marked MCQ exam.
+20 30 minutes 70% Private Security Industry Practical [] : Externally set, internally assessed practical scenario with observation sheet.
+Not Applicable Recommended duration 15 minutes 100% Application Of Physical Intervention Skills In Knowledge: Externally set and marked MCQ exam.
+30 45 minutes 80% The Private Security Industry† Dractical Extornally sot internally accossed Not Apr Not Applicable Recommended duration 15 minutes 100% Question and Answer session to cover critical areas of PI knowledge: to ensure the 2.1 Identify the risk factors involved with the use of physical intervention 2.2 Recognise the signs and symptoms associated with acute behavioural disturbance (ABD) and psychosis 2.3 State the specific risks associated with positional asphyxia 2.4 State the specific risks associated with prolonged physical interventions 3.2 Identify how to deal with physical interventions on the ground appropriately 3.5 State how to manage and monitor a person's safety during physical intervention candidate is fully aware of critical knowledge areas of Physical Intervention.